 All in all, I was pleasantly surprised by the GEMM tanks.
 They perform at a very high level and they are not much different in performance to the Fireluke 2 tank that came with the Twister kit.
 The tea fiber wicks produce clean and crisp flavor and while I didn’t notice anything out of the ordinary (Freemax claims that tea fiber boosts the flavor and adds some “spice” to it), they seem to perform better than standard cotton wicks.

 There seems to be some kind of a debate in the vape world about disposable tanks.
-And understandably so, because disposables do create more waste than coils and the only real benefit they provide is the lower price tag—which makes them great for experimenting on different styles of vaping, or throwing them in your bag when travelling.
+And understandably so, because disposables do create more waste than coils and the only real benefit they provide is the lower price tag when compared to standard sub ohm tanks—which makes them great for experimenting on different styles of vaping, or throwing them in your bag when travelling.
 But there are two points I’d like to address, one for disposables in general and one specifically for the Freemax GEMM tanks.

 Disposables generally create avoidable waste, but the same can be said for your average pod system.
 I am pretty sure I’ve used pods that weigh very close to the ~20 grams of the GEMM tanks.
 In fact, disposable sub ohm tanks create much less waste than pre-filled vapes, where you have to dispose an average of one pod per day.
 That’s not to say that it’s alright, but I think it helps to put the waste subject into perspective.